ralwani/azure-monitor-docs/articles/advisor/advisor-assessments.md

    * **Internet of Things**: Use the following content to help implement the recommendations:
      * [Reliability](/azure/well-architected/iot/iot-reliability): Complete the reliability questions for IoT workloads in the Azure Well-Architected Review.
      * [Security](/azure/well-architected/iot/iot-security): Complete the security questions for IoT workloads in the Azure Well-Architected Review.
-   * **SAP On Azure (Preview)**: For detailed information on the different types of storage and their capability and usability with SAP workloads and SAP components, see [Azure Storage types for SAP workload](/azure/sap/workloads/planning-guide-storage).
+   * **SAP On Azure (Preview)**: For detailed information on the guidance around the Azure Well-Architected Framework and its five pillars of architectural excellence, see  [Design principles of an SAP workload](https://learn.microsoft.com/en-us/azure/well-architected/sap/design-principles).
    * **Azure Stack Hub (Preview)**: Evaluates the performance efficiency of your workloads running on Azure Stack Hub.
 To learn more, see [Manage workloads that run on Azure Stack Hub](/azure/cloud-adoption-framework/scenarios/azure-stack/manage).\
 When ready, select **Next**.
 The WAF Configuration options page opens.
 :::image type="content" source="./media/advisor-assessments/advisor-assessment-new-question-workload.png" alt-text="Screenshot of Azure Advisor **Choose assessment workload** page." lightbox="./media/advisor-assessments/advisor-assessment-new-question-workload.png":::